hurshkarkhanis/movie_ratings/README.md

 I did this to differentiate high rated but small independent films with large blockbusters.
-I wanted large, high rated blockbusters with lots of votes (ex: Shawshank Redemption, Forrest Gump, Godfather) to be ranked higher than small independent films that are also ranked high.
+I wanted large, high rated blockbusters with lots of votes (ex: Shawshank Redemption, Forrest Gump, Godfather) to be ranked higher than small independent films that are also rated high.

 **I only used this 'score' metric for EDA, and discarded it when I started my ML models.**